 Academic Mentors serve as the student academic advisors of the Office of Academic Services.
 Through one-on-one peer academic advising, campus programming, and interactive class presentations, Academic Mentors provide their peers with opportunities for academic development while promoting the unique programs offered by Academic Services.
 They also assist the Learning Center through advising and programming that aims to teach students valuable skills needed to be academically successful at Babson College.
 Academic Mentors are academically accomplished rising juniors and seniors with a knowledge and interest in fostering dynamic and meaningful academic experiences.
 They receive extensive training on the Babson curriculum, course selection, registration processes, strategies for academic success, and academic policies.
 On average, Academic Mentors work 6-8 hours a week, split between the Office of Academic Services and the Learning Center, and participate in a biweekly staff meeting.
 This is a paid position.
-The contact for the program is Katy McLaughlin.
+The contact for the Academic Mentors is Samantha Stanley.

-Community Unity Educators (CUES)
+Community Unity Educator (CUEs)

 The CUES are student leaders in the Glavin Office.
 CUES work as a team to continuously learn about culture, inclusion and Babson’s Diversity of All Kinds to develop their own cultural competency and educate and support fellow students around the following social identities: ability, age, faith/religion, gender, language, lifestyle/interests, language, nationality/ethnicity, race, sexual orientation, socio-economic class/status.

 The CUES educate and support the community through programming, visiting FYS classes, office hours, administering trainings and workshops and more!
 The contact for the CUEs is Katrina Fludd.

 Education Abroad Peer Advisor (EAPAs)